-Frequently, infections involving the ear or sinuses can lead to an inflamed lymph node behind the ear.
+Frequently, infections involving the ear or sinuses can lead to an inflamed or swollen lymph node behind the ear.
 These can be viral, although most are due to a bacterial infection, especially ear infections in children.
 Most of these infections respond to antibiotics or treatment, but some may persist.
 If they are of less than two centimeters, though, they are of no concern.

 Another cause is a lipoma – or lump of fatty tissue – although those are rare in this area of the body.

 In less common cases, a lump behind or around the ear may be a tumor involved the parotid gland.
 Most of these are benign, although approximately 20 percent are malignant.
 These usually present either just below the ear or in front of the ear, though.